ozturkfemre/website/content/blogs/kmeans.md

 **Step 1:**

 Select k, the number of clusters, that you want to form in the data.
 As I mentioned before, there are lots of methods to determine the optimal number of clusters.
-You can see the [first post ](https://medium.com/@ozturkfemre/unsupervised-learning-determination-of-cluster-number-be8842cdb11)of this series for detailed information about optimal cluster number determination.
+You can see the [first post](https://medium.com/@ozturkfemre/unsupervised-learning-determination-of-cluster-number-be8842cdb11)of this series for detailed information about optimal cluster number determination.

 **Step 2:**